palantir/tslint-react/README.md

 - `jsx-alignment`
-  - Enforces a consistent style for multiline JSX elements which promotes ease of editing via line-wise manipulations as well as maintainabilty via small diffs when changes are made.
+  - Enforces a consistent style for multiline JSX elements which promotes ease of editing via line-wise manipulations as well as maintainability via small diffs when changes are made.
   ```ts
   // Good:
   const element = <div